Marek-Chalabis/Stock-buyer-microservices/controller_server/README.md

 ## General info
-The controller is keeping track of positions held by each account got from the aum server When new fill come in it divides the stocks so that each account has an overall position that matches the split from aum server, then sends this data to the position server in intervals.
+The controller is keeping track of positions held by each account got from the aum server When new fill come in it divides the stocks so that each account has an overall position that matches the split from aum server, then sends this data to reporter.

 ## Setup